 The Snowiest Region On Earth

-A two-week skiing trip in the mountains of Hokkaido.
+Suggested gear for a two-week ski trip in the mountains of Hokkaido, Japan.

 Gear presented in this collection: